Strategy

 Tier-1 voice: 80 per cent of calls answered in under 30 seconds, abandon rate below 5 per cent, first-contact resolution above 70 per cent, CSAT at or above 95 per cent.
 Tier-1 chat: median response under 45 seconds, three concurrent sessions per agent, CSAT at or above 95 per cent.
 Tier-1 email: 95 per cent responded within four business hours.

-Tier-2 complex: 90 per cent answered in under 60 seconds, first-contact resolution above 60 per cent, CSAT at or above 90 per cent.
-Tier-3 regulated: routing latency in line with tier-2, plus a regulatory-evidence SLA — a complete audit record delivered within 48 hours of interaction window close.
-Platform uptime against the underlying Amazon Connect availability is contracted at 99.5 per cent monthly; audit log delivery is 48 hours from window close, dropping to per-record latency in tier-3 where the client requires near-real-time evidence.
+Platform uptime against the underlying Amazon Connect availability is contracted at 99.5 per cent monthly.
+Audit log delivery is 48 hours from window close, dropping to per-record latency in tier-3 where the client requires near-real-time evidence.
 These targets are designed against the substrate we operate — not aspirational, and not yet contracted because no contract is signed.

 The discipline that separates a managed AI-augmented operation from a generic BPO floor is the eval gate.
 Before the first cohort takes a live customer interaction, the workflow has to pass an evaluation against a representative golden corpus derived from the client's actual support history.
+It is the equivalent of a soft opening — the menu is plated, the team is in uniform, the dining room is open, but no customer pays the bill until the kitchen has run service against the chef's own rubric and cleared it.

-The client supplies — or we construct from their historical corpus with their review — 200 to 500 representative interactions across the workload's intent distribution, partitioned into a training portion used to tune the prompt and retrieval, and a held-out evaluation portion.
+The client supplies — or we construct from their historical corpus with their review — 200 to 500 representative interactions across the workload's intent distribution.
+The corpus is partitioned into a training portion used to tune the prompt and retrieval, and a held-out evaluation portion.
 Before go-live, the workflow's responses on the held-out set are scored by a human panel against the client's rubric — accuracy, tone, policy adherence, regulatory correctness — and the score has to clear a contract-defined threshold for the cohort to take live interactions.

-The gate runs again on every material prompt update, knowledge-base refresh, and cohort addition; a prompt change that improves the median but degrades the tail does not pass.
+The gate runs again on every material prompt update, knowledge-base refresh, and cohort addition.
+A prompt change that improves the median but degrades the tail does not pass.
 Red-team probes are part of the same gate — prompt injection, extraction attempts on internal policy, manipulation toward bypassing escalation triggers, regulated-information requests from unverified callers.
 Red-team coverage is a contracted artefact, refreshed quarterly, delivered to the client's security team.

 The pricing model is per interaction, not per seat.
-Per-seat aligns the incentives toward staffed hours; per-interaction aligns toward output and forces us to manage staffing to volume.
+Per-seat aligns the incentives toward staffed hours.
+Per-interaction aligns toward output and forces us to manage staffing to volume.

 The ladder is tier-1 routine, tier-2 complex, tier-3 regulated.
 The rates we expect to quote at scale fall in the €1.30 to €1.80 per-interaction band for tier-1, with tier-2 and tier-3 priced upward against the tighter supervisor ratio and the additional QA and audit-chain overhead.
 We will not promise specific numbers below this band until the first cohort is operational and unit economics are measured rather than modelled.
-Against €4 to €7 in the equivalent EU operation and €6 to €10 in the US equivalent, the cmdev band is structurally lower without being arbitrage-dependent — it survives wage growth.
-Specific pricing is per-contract.

 The audit chain is what makes the operation defensible to a regulated buyer.
 Principal-of-record discipline runs from the caller through Connect, through the Bedrock model and knowledge-base retrieval, through the human agent's edits, to the final response — each step's actor, input, output, and timestamp captured.

-The record schema captures the inbound customer input (with PII tokenised), intent classification and routing, retrieved knowledge-base passages, the model draft and the prompt that produced it, the agent identifier and edits, the final output, supervisor interventions, escalation triggers, and downstream-evidence metadata.
+The record schema captures the inbound customer input — with PII tokenised — intent classification and routing, retrieved knowledge-base passages, the model draft and the prompt that produced it, the agent identifier and edits, the final output, supervisor interventions, escalation triggers, and downstream-evidence metadata.
 It is structured to meet NDPA Section 65 record-keeping for Nigerian data subjects, GDPR Article 30 records for EU data subjects, and GAID record-keeping expectations as they come into force.
 Retention is configured per workload and jurisdiction; direct identifiers are tokenised at ingestion.
 The record is a contracted deliverable, exposed through a defined API and scheduled bulk delivery.
-For an EU client whose data subjects' information is processed in Lagos, that audit chain plus the supporting Data Processing Agreement and standard contractual clauses is the regulatory wiring that makes the engagement defensible to the client's data protection officer.

 Month one, as scoped: a first cohort of typically 10 to 20 seats, depending on workload volume and intent complexity.
 Onboarding covers training, eval-gate construction and execution against the client's golden corpus, audit-chain integration, the supervisor cadre, and SLA reporting wiring.
 The exit criterion is the eval gate passing and the supervisor structure being in place and tested.
 The buyer should hear from us weekly through that month.

-Month two scales to operational volume; month three is the first full SLA and QA cycle with feedback into the next cohort's training; from month four the operation is in steady state with monthly business review and quarterly red-team refresh.
+Month two scales to operational volume.
+Month three is the first full SLA and QA cycle with feedback into the next cohort's training.
+From month four the operation is in steady state with monthly business review and quarterly red-team refresh.

-The list of commitments we refuse to make in writing until the first cohort is operational is short and specific.
-Call volumes at scale until throughput is measured against the substrate.
-Pricing certainty below the €1.30 to €1.80 tier-1 band until unit economics are measured rather than modelled.
+Call volumes at scale, until throughput is measured against the substrate.
+Pricing certainty below the €1.30 to €1.80 tier-1 band, until unit economics are measured rather than modelled.
 SLA performance on languages outside the trained set — English for US, UK, and EU markets is the trained set; German, French, Spanish, Portuguese, and the broader EU-language set are out of scope until we have built the equivalent recruitment and training capability.
 Infeasible ramp expectations — a six-week ramp from contract signature to 50 seats is feasible against the substrate; a two-week ramp to 200 seats is not, and we will say so.

 The point of the article is to be exact about both the capability and the gap.
+The chairs are ready.
+The next decision is whose voice we put behind them.

 FAQs